-The Audit Committee is comprised of Blaine Fogg and Steven Webster.
-Our board of directors has determined that Steven Webster is an "audit committee financial expert" for purposes of the rules of the SEC.
-In reaching this determination, the board considered, among other things, the experience of Steven Webster as co-founder and Co-Managing Partner of Avista Capital Partners LP, a private equity investment business, in addition to other experience, as further set forth above.
+The Audit Committee met four times during the last fiscal year and is currently comprised of Ann Fairbanks, Blaine Fogg and Christopher Papouras.
+Mr. Papouras is the Audit Committee Chairman.
+Our board of directors has determined that Mr. Papouras is an "audit committee financial expert" for purposes of the rules of the SEC.
+In reaching this determination, our board of directors considered, among other things, the experience of Mr. Papouras as President of Canrig Drilling Technology, Ltd., in addition to other experience, as further set forth above.
 In addition, our board of directors determined that each of the members of the Audit Committee are independent, as defined by the rules of the NYSE, Section 10A(m)(3) of the Exchange Act and in accordance with the Era Categorical Standards.
-We are relying on the transition rules provided in the NYSE Marketplace Rules related to the number, independence and financial literacy of the members of our Audit Committee.
-We will have the required number of members on our Audit Committee, all of whom will be independent and financially literate and have the necessary accounting or financial management experience by the date required by the transition provisions of the rules of the NYSE.
 The Audit Committee is expected to meet at least quarterly.